Prof-Carter/Roller485lib/README.md

 Masakatsu Kawata: https://github.com/Prof-Carter/Roller485lib

 ## Overview
-"Roller485lib" provides a set of Simulink blocks that make it easy to control the BLDC motor "Unit Roller485" via I2C communication.
+Simulink library "roller485lib" provides a set of Simulink blocks that make it easy to control the BLDC motor "Unit Roller485" via I2C communication.
 This library is designed for MATLAB/Simulink users who wish to control Roller485 from their Simulink models.

 ## Supported Versions